vtex/react-hook-form-jsonschema/README.md

 - `submitFocusError`: Boolean, when `true` focus on the first field with error after submit validates, if there is any.
 Defaults to `true`.
 - `onSubmit`: Callback function that the form values are passed to when submit is triggered
 - `noNativeValidate`: Boolean, when `true` disables the default browser validation (notice that react-hook-form-jsonschema does NOT yet implement validation form URIs and email addresses).

-##### Required:

-- `schema`: JSON Schema object which will be passed down by context for the inputs to use it for validation and the structure of the form itself.

 ## Hooks API